iliapopov17/NGS-Handbook/05_16S_amplicon_analysis/05_01_Introduction/README.md

 The data we will be working with are the same as those used in the mothur MiSeq SOP.
 The data can be downloaded here: https://mothur.s3.us-east-2.amazonaws.com/wiki/miseqsopdata.zip

+Sometimes `R` does not like to download files.
+If it falls with error - download a zip archive manually and move it into working directory

 **_Input_**

 ```r